-The question then is, between these two equally convincing stories, toward which one did the CPV lean when it observed the central candidate defeats in the 2016 election?
-Existing accounts of the VNA elections’ informational functions (e.g. Malesky and Schuler 2011) have not explicitly acknowledged this inferential problem.
+A question then arises: between these two equally convincing stories, toward which one did the CPV lean when it observed the central candidate defeats in the 2016 election?
+Existing accounts of the VNA elections’ informational functions (Malesky and Schuler 2011) have not explicitly acknowledged this inferential problem.
 Official narratives are similarly ambiguous.
-Most notably, in his writings for state-sponsored journals former secretariat of the Central Election Board and chairman of the Office of the National Assembly Bui Ngoc Thanh recognize that both local officials’ “enthusiasm” and voters’ “choices” could make or break a candidate’s election prospects, without indicating which factor holds more weight (2016).
+Most notably, in his writings for state-sponsored journals, the former secretariat of the Central Election Board and chairman of the Office of the National Assembly Bui Ngoc Thanh recognize that both local officials’ “enthusiasm” and voters’ “choices” could make or break a candidate’s election prospects, without indicating which factor holds more weight (2016).
 The state media has similarly avoided attributing specific causes to each defeat.
-Given this ambiguity in official messaging, it is important to seek further evidence to determine which information the CPV had received – and thus which information it had sought – from the VNA elections.
+Given this ambiguity in official messaging, it is important to seek further evidence to determine which information the CPV had received—and thus which information it had sought—from the VNA elections.

 Localized Defeats and Motivation(s) for Authoritarian Elections

-When apparent evidence of selective manipulation suggests that autocrats may be using elections as an information source, as in the case of Vietnam, how may outside observers confirm this suspicion, and tell which type of information is being sought, short of asking the autocrats themselves?
-I propose the following approach: observe their a posteriori reaction to some signal from elections, preferably when such signal is so clear that a reaction has to be expected, and then use backward induction to determine what kind of information the autocrat had received from the signal.
-Localized defeats – defeats of regime candidates in local constituencies, despite the regime’s manipulation in their favor – provide such an opportunity.
+When apparent evidence of selective manipulation suggests that autocrats may be using elections as an information source, as in the case of Vietnam, how may outside observers confirm this suspicion and tell which type of information is being sought, short of asking the autocrats themselves?
+I propose the following approach: observe their a posteriori reaction to some signal from the elections, preferably when such a signal is so clear that a reaction has to be expected, and then use backward induction to determine what kind of information the autocrat had received from the signal.
+Localized defeats—defeats of regime candidates in local constituencies, despite the regime’s manipulation in their favor—provide such an opportunity.

-Localized defeats can and did happen under many secure authoritarian regimes, as they had in Singapore (Ortmann 2011), Russia (Gel’man 2013), or particularly Vietnam (Malesky and Schuler 2011).
-They are likely in parliamentary elections, when many regime candidates run in many constituencies, but also happen in presidential systems in the form of districts that do not go to the incumbent.
+Localized defeats can and did happen under many secure authoritarian regimes, as they had in Singapore (Ortmann 2011), Russia (Gel’man 2013), and particularly Vietnam (Malesky and Schuler 2011).
+These defeats are likely in parliamentary elections, when many regime candidates run in many constituencies, but also happen in presidential systems via districts that do not yield to the incumbent.
 Localized defeats are a good lens into an authoritarian regime’s informational needs because they are high-information events.
-Since authoritarian regimes rarely suffer and thus do not expect unsatisfactory results, any defeat would provide a data point so different from their informational prior, guaranteeing that it contains more signal than noise.
+Since authoritarian regimes rarely suffer and thus do not expect unsatisfactory results, any defeat would provide a data point that differs significantly from their informational prior, guaranteeing that it contains more signal than noise.
 Indeed, even when variation in vote shares is a function of both signal and noise, a defeat indicates an alarmingly low vote share that could only result from a true aberration on the ground.
-Thus, if a regime is truly using elections as a source of information, it should always pay attention to localized defeats.
+Thus, if a regime is using elections as a source of information, it should always pay attention to localized defeats.

-If the regime acknowledges the information from localized defeats, it should also respond to it – after all, what good is information if it does not inform any action?
-At the minimum, as long as autocrats prefer winning over losing they would have some response to the defeats, even if only to avoid their repetition.
-Indeed, given that most existing informational theories of authoritarian elections rest on the exact premise that regime leaders collect information from elections to calibrate their actions, these theories would also predict that they make behavioral change following the high dose of information from localized defeats.
+If the regime acknowledges the information gleaned from localized defeats, it should also respond to it.
+After all, what good is information if it does not inform any action?
+At the minimum, as long as autocrats prefer winning over losing, they would have some response to the defeats, if only to avoid their repetition.
+Indeed, given that most existing informational theories of authoritarian elections rest on the exact premise that regime leaders collect information from elections to calibrate their actions, these theories would also predict that such leaders make behavioral changes following the high dose of information extracted from localized defeats.